tariqsheikhsw/CiscoDNACenter/README.md

     Cisco DNA Center provisions the device with site attributes and then deprovisions the site attributes when you delete the device.

-    X.Cisco DNA Center provisions the device with site attributes, but the site attributes remain provisioned after you delete the device.However, the option to deprovision the site attributes is presented.
+    [✔️]Cisco DNA Center provisions the device with site attributes, but the site attributes remain provisioned after you delete the device.However, the option to deprovision the site attributes is presented.

     Cisco DNA Center does not provision or deprovision site attributes if you enable device controllability in Cisco DNA Center.